nitzano/prisma-openapi/README.md

 /// Represents a user in the system model User {
-  /// Unique identifier for the user id        Int      @id @default(autoincrement())
-  /// User's email address (must be unique) email     String   @unique
+  id        Int      @id @default(autoincrement()) email     String   @unique name      String? posts     Post[]
-  /// User's full name (optional) name      String?
-  /// Posts authored by this user posts     Post[]
 }

 /// Represents a blog post
 model Post {
-  /// Unique identifier for the post id        Int      @id @default(autoincrement())
-  /// Title of the blog post
-  title     String
-  /// Main content of the post (optional) content   String?
-  /// Whether the post is published or draft published Boolean  @default(false)
-  /// Author of this post
-  author    User     @relation(fields: [authorId], references: [id])
+  id        Int      @id @default(autoincrement()) title     String content   String? published Boolean  @default(false) author    User     @relation(fields: [authorId], references: [id]) authorId  Int
-  /// Foreign key referencing the author authorId  Int
 }
 ```